kvasserman/kbak/README.md

 **kbak** is a bash script designed to simplify creating and restoring encrypted full and differential backups.

+# Features

+- Full and Differential Backups of a file, block device or standard input
+- Automatic payload compression with gzip or, optionally, with pigz for multiprocessing
+- Optional AES256 encryption of payload
+- Automatic payload checksum and verification [^checksum] [^sum]
+- Backup file header allows for quick information retrieval: unique id, timestamp, sha256 sum, key signature, reference backup id, etc.
+- Changes to the code are automaticaly tested to ensure they don't break backup and restore integrity of the backups.

+# Installation

+- Download the script, put it anywhere, make it executable and run it.
+    - Don't forget to install dependencies: `sudo apt-get install gzip pigz openssl pv`
+    - There are not configs or settings, it's a single file script.
+- Download the deb package from [Releases](https://github.com/kvasserman/kbak/releases) page.
+    - Install dependencies: `sudo apt-get install gzip pigz openssl pv`.
+    - Install the script: `sudo dpkg -i kbak-xxxx.deb`

 ## Usage

 Available options: